Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.7.1
+- Fixed inability to reverse-thrust with propeller engines.
+- Updated KAS configs for flexible docking tunnels.
+Thanks Igor! :)

+2.7
+- Updated for KSP 1.7
+- Decal updates courtesy of JadeOfMaar

 2.6.13
 - Fixed min/max version requirements
 - Buffalo ISRU transformed into an OmniConverter.
 It has twice the efficiency of the Micro ISRU.